lydtechconsulting/component-test-framework/README.md

 ## Service Health

-The service under test must expose its health endpoint for the test set up to know that the service has successfully started before the configurable `service.startup.timeout.seconds` has expired.
+The service under test can expose its health endpoint for the test set up to know that the service has successfully started before the configurable `service.startup.timeout.seconds` has expired.
+The endpoint to check can be overridden via the `service.startup.health.endpoint`.
+It defaults to the Spring Actuator health endpoint:
 ```
 /actuator/health
 ```